 Understanding Pain Management

 When you decide that it’s time to start treating the pain that you’re dealing with, you’ll typically be “enrolled” in a program called pain management.
 This can either relate to using particular painkillers or it could mean that you have to see a physical therapist several times a week.
 Regardless, the main objective of pain management is to help your body heal to the point where the pain is no longer a factor in your life.

 Finding the Source of Pain

 The most important thing that your doctor will do during the diagnostic process is to find where all of your pain is coming from.
 You might find that you can figure out the cause of the pain on your own, though it is advised that you talk to a doctor.
 Once the source of the pain has been found, a diagnosis and treatment plan can follow.

 Being Prescribed Pain Medications

 You might find that the first thing your doctor wants to do is prescribe you medications that are designed to block the pain receptors in your body, known as painkillers.
 Depending on the diagnosis, you may receive them as the main treatment or as a secondary component to exercise or physical therapy.
-There are several types of painkillers that you may be prescribed from NSAIDs to acetaminophen and even strong painkillers such as codeine phosphate.
+There are several types of painkillers that you may be prescribed from NSAIDs to acetaminophen and even strong painkillers such as cocodamol 30/500.

 Another tip that many people find to be useful when it comes to learning how to get rid of pain is to understand the benefits of mental conditioning.
 This essentially gives you the ability to block out the pain by focusing on something else, or going to your “happy place”.
 You’ll want to learn how to completely relax and focus on imagery exercises to help overcome the deteriorating sensations.